Temporary Inventories

 Now, if the inventory does not exist, we create a new one using [CreateInventory](/bluebyte/scripts/advanced-inventory/api/server-exports/createinventory.md).

-The third parameter of CreateInventory is 'container', make sure the container is registered in your configs/container.shared.lua.
-For example:
+The third parameter of CreateInventory is 'container', make sure the container is registered in your configs/container.shared.lua.\

 ["police_storage"] = {